curtisyungen/book-drive/README.md

 <br/><br/>

 ![](client/src/images/screenshots/cart.png)
 Cart: available for both logged in users and guests, the cart stores books the user is looking to purchase.
 It contains a sidebar that displays other book suggestions as well as a summary of items currently in the cart.
 User must be logged in to make a purchase.
+Clicking Checkout with PayPal will open PayPal in a new window.
+Once purchase is complete, user is redirected to a page notifying them of the successful transaction and order summary.
+An email is dispatched to both the user and the Congo server with an order summary.
 <br/><br/>

 ![](client/src/images/screenshots/orders.png)